 It’s a mental exercise.

-Sometimes, however, miracles happen.
-Yes, they can often be explained away by coincidences or whatever.
-Not always.
+Yet sometimes miracles happen.
+They can often be explained away by coincidences or whatever, but not always.
 Humans are capable of all kinds of mental gymnastics.
-If you’re open-minded enough, you can see an appreciate a lot more about this life than you can if you aren’t.
+If you’re open-minded enough, you can see and appreciate a lot more about life than you can if you aren’t.

-The conventional view of miracles is they’re based on mental belief and that there’s nothing miraculous happening.
-The thing is that the conventional view of miracles is correct a lot of times.
+The conventional view of miracles is they’re based on mental belief and there’s nothing miraculous happening.
+The conventional view of miracles is correct a lot of times.
 Is it correct all of the time?
 Does nothing miraculous ever happen?
 Many people say otherwise.
 You have to decide for yourself.